 Whether AHV/AVS contributions are payable on remuneration distributed by the collective management organisations is decided differently by the compensation offices depending on who is asking, and the amount involved.

-Unlike SVA Zurich, the compensation office of the canton of Vaud, for example, holds that remuneration for the creation of works is by definition subject to AHV/AVS contributions, while the remuneration from subsequent uses distributed by the collecting societies qualifies as capital gains and is not subject to social security contributions.
-It follows, therefore, that none of the remuneration distributed by the collecting societies is subject to AHV/AVS contributions.
+This is also reflected in the differing practices of the compensation offices.
+For example, unlike SVA Zurich, the compensation office of the canton of Vaud holds that remuneration for the creation of works is by definition subject to AHV/AVS contributions, while the remuneration from subsequent uses distributed by the collecting societies qualifies as capital gains and is not subject to social security contributions.
+Situations in which income from royalties is classified as investment income are therefore possible.

 Ich bin erstaunt bezüglich unterschiedlicher Handhabung von Ausgleichskassen von Urheberrechten/-entschädigungen.
 Jede AHV-Ausgleichskasse hat die gesetzlichen Grundlagen anzuwenden und wenn etwas unklar ist, ist dies durch das BSV klarzustellen.
 Der unterschiedlichen Handhabung wären u.a. auch Autoren (mit oder ohne Vorlesung) ausgesetzt.
 Dies meine Ansicht als Eidg.
 Dipl.
 Sozialversicherungsexperte.